-Administrative tasks like content creation and building conversion funnels are time consuming but essential.
+Administrative tasks like content creation and building conversion funnels are time consuming, but essential nontheless.
 Each conversion funnel is built up of stages of awareness and micro conversion points, such as form fills that offer something of value in exchange for customer data, and other trust building exercises.

 Moreover, each one of these pieces of content, message or micro-conversion should be tested as part of a personalized conversion funnel, to determine what works or not, for each and every persona (interest group).

 It is also great practice to routinely test conversion, by adding new variations to mix things up, to determine to what extent it can be further improved.